CommunitySolidServer/tutorials/getting-started.md

 you can see that it is also possible to have a SPARQL backend by changing the import to use `sparql.json`.
 At the time of writing there are 29 import lines, so those are 29 features that can easily be customized.

-As for why these imports use the `files-scs` prefix we refer to the Components.js documentation as this is based on the project settings.
+As for why these imports use the `css` prefix we refer to the Components.js documentation as this is based on the project settings.

 #### Disabling authorization